UCLA Bruins football statistical leaders

-Brett Hundley holds the UCLA record for passing touchdowns and is second on the passing yards list.
+Dorian Thompson-Robinson holds the UCLA record for passing touchdowns and is second on the passing yards list.

 The UCLA Bruins football statistical leaders are individual statistical leaders of the UCLA Bruins football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Bruins represent the University of California, Los Angeles in the NCAA's Pac-12 Conference.

 Although UCLA began competing in intercollegiate football in 1919, these lists are dominated by more recent players for several reasons: